-- Achieve a cumulative grade percent average (GPA) of at least 70% (on a scale of 0-100%); - Progress at a satisfactory rate toward completion of their programs; and - Complete the training program within 1.5 times the planned program length.
+- Achieve a cumulative grade percent average (GPA) of at least 70% (on a scale of o-100%) at the end of each module; - Progress at a satisfactory rate toward completion of their programs; and - Complete the training program within 1.5 times the planned program length.

-Students whose cumulative GPA falls below 70% are notified that they are being placed on academic probation, which will begin at the start of the next term.
+Students whose cumulative GPA falls below 70% at the end of each module are notified that they are being placed on academic probation, which will begin at the start of the next term.
 Students on academic probation are considered to be making satisfactory academic progress.